Meet Our Staff

-Susan serves on the board for Northern Neck Insurance Company.
-She is a member of the steering committee for the VCU Wilder School of Government Effectiveness in Government Awards; board chair of the Richmond Behavioral Health Foundation; member of the Executives Roundtable in Greater Richmond; and member of the Sorensen Institute Richmond board.
-She is active with her fellow state leadership program colleagues across the United States and has hosted their annual national conference in Virginia.
+Susan serves on the boards for the Richmond Forum, Richmond Behavioral Health Foundation (which she chairs) and Northern Neck Insurance Company.
+She is a member of the Impact of Women committee for the 2019 Jamestown Commemoration; the steering committee for the VCU Wilder School of Government Effectiveness in Government Awards; member of the Executives Roundtable in Greater Richmond; and Sorensen Institute Richmond board.
+She is active with her fellow state leadership program colleagues across the United States and has hosted their national conference in Virginia.
 Susan and her husband Bob live in Richmond and are active in their church with the newcomers ministry and in their neighborhood.
 They are blessed with two married daughters, two precious grandchildren and two lovable rescue dogs.

 Director of Programs & Alumni Relations

 Director of Programs and Alumni Relations Kat Roberts grew up in Yorktown, Virginia as a free-spirited artist in a family full of overly logical engineers.
 This experience led Kat to become the pragmatic idealist that she is today.